amelboc/norwegian-presidio/README.md

 The script expects source file in a .txt, .yaml or .json file.
 If in .txt or .yaml, the text must be in string format.
 If the source file is a .json file, the text must be in a single list.
 Either the whole text as one string in the list or split into multiple strings/sentences.

+If the source text is very large, the script will split the file and do multiple anonymization

 The script returns the source text, anonymized, to the .json file named for target file.
 It it is returned in the form of a string in a list.

 ## accuracy